DSIA

 Taxonomy

-An abstract construct that reflects the collective division of entities into ordered domains arranged in a way that demonstrates parent-child relationships between domain constituents.
+An abstract construct that reflects the collective division of entities into ordered domains arranged to demonstrate parent-child relationships between domain constituents.

 T-Model

-A concept that argues how a multi-disciplinary practice is a set of shared subject matter from other unique practices, and how a practitioner’s added focus in a given practice vertical creates a “T” shape when graphically plotted.
+This concept argues that a multidisciplinary practice is a set of shared subject matter from other unique practices and that a practitioner’s added focus in a given practice vertical creates a “T” shape when graphically plotted.

 Tier